TrueVotes/TrueVote/truevote-engine/README.md

 * ##### function: placeVote(poll_id):
       '''
-      @summary: adds a vote to the ledger
+      @summary: adds a vote to the ledger and verifies that it is a valid vote
       @returns:
         200 - OK vote was added to the ledger
         400 - ERROR poll ID does not exist or vote option does not exist for the specified poll or the number of votes is not appropriate for the poll 500 - ERROR could not query or add to the ledger
       '''